peetvandesande/wordpress/README.md

 Use 'setup.sh' to create a Docker environment file before starting up the containers.

+When run in the 'test' role (choose during setup), a phpMyAdmin container is added.

 # Install
 ./setup.sh
 docker compose up -d